 - 1. Remove DESS key from post. - 2.
-Open LH side panel, refer to BODY. - 3.
-Remove belt guard, refer to BELT GUARD REMOVAL. - 4.
+Open LH side panel. - Remove belt guard, refer to DRIVE BELT GUARD REMOVAL section in CONTROLS, INSTRUMENTS AND EQUIPMENT. - 4.
 Insert the driven pulley expander provided in the tool kit in the threaded hole on the adjuster hub as shown.